List of Peterborough United F.C. seasons

 Back-to-back promotions – via a fourth-place finish in 1990–91 and the play-offs in 1992, beating Stockport County 2–1 in the final, – earned Peterborough a place in the second tier for the first time in the club's history.
 They came 10th in what was called the First Division – when the newly formed FA Premier League split from the Football League, the remaining divisions of the Football League were renumbered upwards – which remains the team's highest league finish. and were relegated in 1993–94.
 They returned to the second tier, which by then had been rebranded as the Football League Championship, in 2009, again after two consecutive promotions.
 Although relegated straight back to League One, they were immediately re-promoted, and stayed up for two seasons.
 Failure in the 2014 play-offs was offset by a first ever victory in a nationally organised cup competition: Peterborough defeated Chesterfield by three goals to one in the final of the 2013–14 Football League Trophy, a competition open to clubs in the third and fourth tiers of English football.
-They returned to the Championship as 2020–21 League One runners-up.
+They returned to the Championship as 2020–21 League One runners-up, went straight back down, and lost to Sheffield Wednesday on penalties in the 2023 play-off semifinal.
+They won the 2023–24 EFL Trophy, beating Wycombe Wanderers in the final, but again lost in the play-offs.

-As of the end of the 2020–21 season, the team have spent 25 seasons in the fourth tier of the English football league system, 31 in the third, and 5 in the second.
-The table details the team's achievements and the top goalscorer in senior first-team competitions from their debut season in the Midland League in 1934–35 to the end of the most recently completed season.
+As of the end of the 2023–24 season, the team have spent 25 seasons in the fourth tier of the English football league system, 33 in the third, and 6 in the second.
+The table details the team's achievements and the top goalscorers in senior first-team competitions from their debut season in the Midland League in 1934–35 to the end of the most recently completed season.